Get accountable: five ways to fulfil your goals this year

 At 4.31am, my tired brain flipped my anxieties around: What if, instead of pickling in my own worry-juices, I flipped my anxieties into actionable goals?
 This means: finding work I love that pays me enough to live the way I want to.
 Creating a budget that I can stick to.
 Creating fruitful connections in my new city.

 Sounds good.
 But, as we know, making goals is the easy bit.
 The hard bit is ACHIEVING goals.
 How do we achieve them?
 Accountability.
-Here are five ways to get accountable in 2018.
+Here are five ways to get accountable this year.

 Back when I had a job, two colleagues and I would meet every week to talk about our hopes and plans.